The Need for Antimicrobial Solutions

 Unlike other antimicrobial substances such as silver and copper, zinc-based additives are broad spectrum antimicrobials, effective against not just bacteria but also the growth of fungi including mold, mildew and algae.

-Zinc pyrithione which was first developed in the 1930s for its antifungal and antibacterial properties, and it is still commonly used antimicrobial solutions today as a main ingredient in anti-dandruff shampoos and as an over-the-counter treatment for seborrheic dermatitis, psoriasis, eczema, athletes’ foot, ringworm and other medical conditions.
+Zinc pyrithione was first developed in the 1930s and is heralded for its antifungal and antibacterial properties.
+It is commonly used today as a main ingredient in anti-dandruff shampoos and over-the-counter treatments for skin conditions.
 Zinc pyrithione is also used in paints, textiles and polymer products to inhibit the growth of bacteria and fungi on susceptible surfaces.